 He showed us the Yishuv, a sort of thora-university, where students sit in a space together all day, 5 years long, reading the holy scriptures and arguing with each other about it.
 Quite peculiar.

 There was also an activist organization of Italians, operation dove, who were there to capture every harassment of settlers against the village on camera and put it on youtube.
-Most of the stories they told us though happened a few years ago.
-The worst harassments happened mostly during the intifada.
+Most of the stories they told us happened a few years ago.
+The worst harassments happened mostly during the 2nd intifada in 2002-2005.
 The children now even get protection from IDF soldiers when going to school (even though they should rather fix the problem than cure the symptoms…).

-I really lifted an eyebrow when our coordinator told us that a domestic violence is quite a big problem in At Tuwani.
+I really lifted an eyebrow when our university coordinator told us that a domestic violence is quite a big problem in At Tuwani.
 I asked the Italian activists if they’re also doing something about this but they kind of seem to ignore this issue, because it’s not the purpose of their presence.This is something I think is important to comment on, which might bring out my supercynicalness again.
 Being apologetic for internal human rights violations to obtain other goals is something that delegitimizes supporting the Palestinians in their struggle for justice.
 You have to be critical to all parts, and not just excuse ‘minor’ injunctions of Palestinians for the bigger picture.
-This is measuring by two standards, and is unfair towards the Israeli too.
-You can’t say they are the ones doing everything wrong, and Palestinians are forgiven for not caring about human rights (rights of gays, atheist, women,…) just because they’re the weak underdog.
+This is measuring by two standards.
+You can’t say Israeli are the ones doing everything wrong, and Palestinians are forgiven for not caring about human rights (rights of gays, atheist, women,…) just because they’re the weak underdog.
 I understand that there are priorities, but imo this doesn’t need to be an OR situation but must be seen as an AND situation.